 Let’s cover the highlights and other features of Playa del Carmen point by point.

-- Both Tulum and Playa del Carmen don’t have an airport, the closest one being Cancun International.
-Playa del Carmen is only at a 45 minutes’ ride from Cancun airport, which is much closer than Tulum.
+✅ Both Tulum and Playa del Carmen don’t have an airport, the closest one being Cancun International.
+Playa del Carmen is only a 45 minutes ride from Cancun airport, which is much closer than Tulum.

-- Playa del Carmen is also very walkable.
+✅ Playa del Carmen is also very walkable.
 A car will be handy, but not needed like it is in Tulum.
-Whether you want to go to the beach, a bar, a restaurant, or what have you, everything is situated very close together.
+Whether you want to go to the beach, a bar, a restaurant, or what have you, everything is situated very close to each other.

-- The town offers great shopping opportunities.
-There are two large shopping malls in Playa del Carmen and plenty of small boutique for all kinds of budget.
+✅ The town offers great shopping opportunities.
+There are two large shopping malls in Playa del Carmen and plenty of small boutiques for all kinds of budgets.

-- If you’re someone who loves nightlife and partying, Playa del Carmen has more active nightlife scene; there are plenty of bars, dance clubs, rooftop lounges, and much more.
+✅ If you’re someone who loves nightlife and partying, Playa del Carmen has a more active nightlife scene; there are plenty of bars, dance clubs, rooftop lounges, and much more.

-- Thanks to the many restaurants, there are plenty of options when it comes to food.
-Whether you want Mexican cuisine or internationsl you’ll easily be able to find it here at a walking distance to everything.
+✅ Thanks to the many restaurants, there are plenty of options when it comes to food.
+Whether you want Mexican cuisine or international you’ll easily be able to find it here at a walking distance to everything.

 You may also like